 If you have ever been challenged with your curls not holding, you have come to the right place!
-Watch as Andrew Carruthers, Director of Education for Sam Villa uncovers four main reasons of why your curls aren’t holding and sets you up for success to create styles that will last all day and night!
+Watch as Andrew Carruthers, Cultural Ambassador for Sam Villa uncovers four main reasons of why your curls aren’t holding and sets you up for success to create styles that will last all day and night!

 WHY WON'T MY CURLS HOLD?

 A common question asked by both stylists at the salon and clients styling their own hair at-home.
 We have identified the four main reasons and solutions to guarantee you and your guests longer-lasting curls!

 - The first reason why your curls aren't holding comes from using the wrong type of product or using products improperly.
 There are certain products made specifically to go on dry hair.
 If you choose a product that is not made specifically for dry hair and you spray it too close to the hair, it can result in a "wet spot" which causes damage when the iron touches it.
 Additionally, if the product is tacky or sticky it can cause the plates of the iron to get stuck and singe the hair.

 - The second reason is knowing the correct tools to use for a foundational blow dry, prior to curling.
 We are used to blow drying the hair with boar bristle or finishing brushes that enforce tension for a sleek, smooth style.
 However when the hair isn't holding its curl it's important to use techniques and brushes that do not enforce tension but rather create texture and movement.